-5. The European Union military operation in the Mediterranean (operation EUNAVFOR MED IRINI) remained the only regional arrangement acting under the aforementioned authorizations during the reporting period covering from 16 April 2022 to 14 April 2023.
+5. The European Union military operation in the Mediterranean (operation EUNAVFOR MED IRINI) remained the only regional arrangement acting under the aforementioned authorizations during the reporting period (16 April 2022 to 14 April 2023).

 Inspections

-6. Paragraph 3 of resolution 2292 (2016) authorized Member States to inspect vessels which they had reasonable grounds to believe were carrying arms or related materiel to or from Libya, in violation of the arms embargo, provided that those Member States made good-faith efforts to first obtain the consent of the vessel’s flag State prior to any inspections and called upon all flag States of the aforementioned vessels to cooperate with such inspections.
+6. In paragraph 3 of its resolution 2292 (2016), the Security Council authorized Member States to inspect vessels that they had reasonable grounds to believe were carrying arms or related materiel to or from Libya, in violation of the arms embargo, provided that those Member States made good-faith efforts to first obtain the consent of the vessel’s flag State prior to any inspections and called upon all flag States of the aforementioned vessels to cooperate with such inspections.

-7. The European Union has informed the Secretariat that, from 16 April 2022 to 14 April 2023, operation IRINI carried out [2692] hailings, [203] friendly approaches and, as previously noted in the first report pursuant to resolution 2635 (2022), three vessel inspections related to the arms embargo.
-Of those three vessel inspections, one received the consent of the flag State whereas the other two requests for consent remained unanswered.
+7. The European Union has informed the Secretariat that, from 16 April 2022 to 14 April 2023, operation IRINI carried out 2692 hailings, 203 friendly approaches and, as previously noted in the first report pursuant to resolution 2635 (2022), three vessel inspections related to the arms embargo.
+Of those three vessel inspections, one received the consent of the flag State.
+The other two requests for consent remained unanswered.

-8. As previously reported, the European Union also informed the Secretariat that four additional vessel inspections were attempted but not carried out, following explicit refusals of consent by the flag State.
+8. As previously reported, the European Union also informed the Secretariat that four additional vessel inspections had been attempted but not carried out, following explicit refusals of consent by the flag State.

 Seizure and disposal of prohibited items

-9. Paragraph 5 of resolution 2292 (2016) authorized the Member States acting under the provisions of that resolution, upon discovery of items prohibited under the arms embargo, to seize and dispose (such as through destruction, rendering inoperable, storage or transferring to a State other than the originating or destination States for disposal) of such items.
+9. In paragraph 5 of its resolution 2292 (2016), the Security Council authorized the Member States acting under the provisions of that resolution, upon discovery of items prohibited under the arms embargo, to seize and dispose of such items (such as through destruction, rendering inoperable, storage or transferring to a State other than the originating or destination States for disposal).

 10. As previously reported, the European Union informed the Secretariat that two of the three vessel inspections carried out by operation IRINI involved the seizure of cargo (specific types of vehicles) found onboard that was determined by the operation to be prohibited under the arms embargo.
-According to the European Union, a final decision on the disposal of these vehicles is pending.
-The Security Council Committee established pursuant to resolution 1970 (2011) concerning Libya (“the Committee”) has not expressed a position on these vehicles in relation to the arms embargo.
+According to the European Union, a final decision on the disposal of those vehicles is pending.
+The Security Council Committee established pursuant to resolution 1970 (2011) concerning Libya has not expressed a position on the vehicles in relation to the arms embargo.

 Reporting obligations and sharing of relevant information

-11. In paragraph 10 of resolution 2292 (2016), Member States acting under the authorizations set out in that resolution were required to report to the Committee on the results on the inspections undertaken.
-In addition, in paragraph 11 of the same resolution, Member States and the Libyan authorities were encouraged to share relevant information with the Committee and with those Member States acting under the aforementioned authorizations.
+11. Under paragraph 10 of resolution 2292 (2016), Member States acting under the authorizations set out in that resolution were required to report to the Committee on the results of the inspections undertaken.
+In paragraph 11 of the same resolution, Member States and the Libyan authorities were encouraged to share relevant information with the Committee and with those Member States acting under the aforementioned authorizations.
 The Panel of Experts was also encouraged to share relevant information with the latter.

 12. During the reporting period, the European Union conveyed three inspection reports and four attempted inspection reports to the Committee.
 With respect to one of the inspection reports, the European Union submitted a subsequent written report.
-Operation IRINI continued to report strong relations with the European Union Satellite Centre and the Panel of Experts, as well as cooperation with law enforcement agencies, such as the European Border and Coast Guard Agency (FRONTEX) and the European Union Agency for Law Enforcement Cooperation (EUROPOL).
-The operation reported that it continued to share information with the Panel of Experts on potential violations of the arms embargo in both eastern and western Libya, drawing on aerial and satellite assets in addition to the maritime assets, and through intelligence gathering.
+Operation IRINI continued to report strong relations with the European Union Satellite Centre and the Panel of Experts, as well as cooperation with law enforcement agencies, such as the European Border and Coast Guard Agency (Frontex) and the European Union Agency for Law Enforcement Cooperation (Europol).
+The operation reported that it continued to share information with the Panel of Experts on potential violations of the arms embargo in both eastern and western Libya, drawing on aerial and satellite assets in addition to the maritime assets, and through the gathering of intelligence.